Fall 2021 Commencement Ceremony December 11, 2021 at 10 a.m.

 Tassel on Cap

-Honor cords and pins -University honor cords and pins will be given out at check-in.
+Honor cords and pins -University honor cords and pins will be given out at the Honors Convocation, eligible students will receive an invitation.
 Bachelor's candidates will receive honor cords for cum laude, magna cum laude and summa cum laude.

 Hood – Master's degree candidates should carry their hoods draped across their left arm through the processional and stage, where they will be hooded.